beacon-biosignals/StableHashTraits.jl/README.md

 defined.

-This context is then passed to both `hash_method` and `StableHashTraits.write` (the latter is the method called for `UseWrite`, and which falls back to `Base.write`).
+This context is then passed to both `hash_method` and `StableHashTraits.write` (the latter is the method called for `UseWrite`, and falls back to `Base.write`).
 Because of the way the default context (`HashVersion{1}`) is defined, you normally don't have to include this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.

 When you define a hash context it should normally accept a parent context that serves as a fallback, and return it in an implementation of the method